TravisLinkey/obsidian/6 - Full Notes/Philosophy/Conversations/Denial of Objectivity.md

 3. Highlight the difference between [[Epistemic Access]] and [[Ontological Reality]]

 ### Further details
 He later did make the claim that an animal that does not have an ability to perceive water as wet, would prove that water is not objectively wet.
-This is classic [[Irrationalism]]
+This is classic [[Irrationalism]].

 ### References
 - [[Reality Exists]]